 Post-solo, the students hit the trail once again, this time in control of their own week-long backpacking trip from the solo location back to Golden Trout.
 The adult instructors recede into supporting roles, and the group uses all they have learned to author their own unique experience as they return home.
 During this week roles are exchanged, cooperation and leadership are tested, and students are forever transformed.

 photos from muir wise 2016

 Ever since going on the Muir Wise camping trip I have been much more aware of my natural surroundings and my impact on the earth.
 I feel as though my gained knowledge of the Sierras has changed my outlook on the modern world and made me conscious of the world around me.
 It occurred to me that most people know very little about the environment that they live in and around.
 Learning about the geographical history of the Sierras and surrounding regions has helped me understand cycles of nature and how and why things in nature are the way they are.
-On my fall edt I realized how much more I was looking around at the world surrounding me than the others on my camping trip, who only saw the areas around their feet.
+On my fall backpacking trip, I realized how much more I was looking around at the world surrounding me than the others on my camping trip, who only saw the areas around their feet.
 I learned that there is truly no point in the journey if you can't see how you got there.
 Golden Trout played a major part in changing my outlook on the natural world.
 It is a truly magnificent experience to be there. -Caroline

 Muir Wise was an enriching experience that pushed me well beyond my comfort zone and deepened my love for the outdoors.
 The entire experience made me a more conscious camper and allowed for me to have trust in my abilities to keep myself safe when enjoying nature. -Emily